LeeMartin77/leemartin77.github.io/JekyllSite/_posts/2023-02-09-beware-the-increment.markdown

 excerpt_separator: <!--more-->
 ---

-A lot of conflict and grief within our working lives comes from the expectations and perceptions of what is happening not matching the reality.
-This misrepresentation of the work can take a lot of different forms - such as unrealistic expectations from upper management, teams not being transparent in what they're doing, and trying to force tactical work to fit with a predetermined strategic plan.
+Conflict and grief in our working lives often comes from expectations of what is happening not matching the reality.
+Misrepresentation of work can take different forms - such as unrealistic expectations from upper management, teams not being transparent in what they're doing, and trying to force tactical work to fit with a predetermined strategic plan.
 What this blog post focuses on is projects that are planned incrementally, then try to be executed with iterations.

 ![Picture of mushrooms growing on an old tree stump: https://commons.wikimedia.org/wiki/File:Daedalea_quercina_-_Eichen-Wirrling_-_oak_mazegill_-_maze-gill_fungus_-_d%C3%A9dal%C3%A9e_du_ch%C3%AAne_-_08.jpg](/images/2023-02-09-beware-the-increment.jpg)

 <!--more-->

 ## Definitions

-It's always important with an article like this, to really nail down the definitions being used - so even if someone uses a different words, the understanding is still coherent:

 ### Iteration